adi-padmarajan/Operating-Systems/README.md

 ## Contents in this Repository

 * A1: SSI - Simple Shell Interpretor (Grade: 98.33%)
-* A2: MTS - Mutli-Threading Train Similator (Grade: To be declared)
+* A2: MTS - Mutli-Threading Train Similator (Grade: 86.67%)
+* A3: SFS - Simple File System (Grade: To be declared)

 ---